fellowship/upskill_challenges_02/Platform/README.md

 | 1kDc10mxMfle.jpg | m_501      |
 | 5NtNguD8pCKo.jpg | w_721      |

-- Your training data: The training data set you used to train your model, including image labels as file names, in a compressed folder named _**yourfirstname_yourlastname_training_data.zip**_
+- Your training data: The training data set you used to train your model, including image labels as file names, in a folder named _**yourfirstname_yourlastname_training_data.**_

+Put your CSV file and the folder with the training data into a folder named _**yourfirstname_yourlastname_platform**_ and compress it.
+Submit the compressed file.